(image Rain Dove)

 Perfumer Daniel Molière.

-Is it a truism that a masculine floral is doomed to failure?
+It’s a truism that a masculine floral is doomed to failure.
 Insensé was released as a men’s fragrances.
-Would it have been released as a feminine fragrance?
-Unisex?
-Is there a gender for whom Insensé would have worked in the marketplace.
-The masculine/floral truism tells us that perfume is limited or reduced for masculine target marketing.
+Would it have been successful if it had been released as a feminine fragrance?
 In perfumery, the strategy of gender targeting is to aim for the wide height of the bell curve.
-The glut of bad masculine aquatics and nauseating feminine gourmands that followed Insensé tells you how little perfume manufacturers think of all of us.
+The masculine/floral dictum suggests that perfume must be limited or reduced for masculine target marketing.

 The layering in Insensé is spectacular.
 High to low: galbanum & aldehyde, lily of the valley and basil, amber and cedar.
 And of course, the real point: magnolia.
 The creamy magnolia makes Insensé a neo-tropical perfume.
 ‘Tropical’ in perfume has as much to do with specific notes (tiare, guava and the like) as a particular modulation of temperature and moisture.
 Insensé may not have hibiscus and coconuts in it, but it is humid, juicy and luminously warm in the manner that suggests a tropical environment.